anchor/tingle/ronn/reboot-politely.8.md

 `reboot-politely` `MINUTES` `MESSAGE`

 ## DESCRIPTION

-reboot-politely acts as a very thin wrapper around shutdown(8).
-tingle(8) invokes this script to reboot the system following the successful application of software updates.
+reboot-politely is a very thin wrapper around shutdown(8).  tingle(8) invokes this script to reboot the system following the successful application of software updates.

 By default, the program posts a courtesy wall message one minute before rebooting the system.
 Remote logins are blocked between the